DanielFasel/Saaga/README.md

 To install Nodejs we will also use a version manager called nvm this time.
 To install follow the installation process explained here: https://github.com/creationix/nvm#install-script.

 The commands are similar to those used with rbenv.
 To install the latest version the command is `nvm install node`.
-The other comands are explained on the readme file.
+The other comands are explained on their Readme file.

 ### Python

+To install Python (forgot what needs python but it's good to have it anyways for AI programing for example) we will use pyenv.
+To install follow this guide: https://github.com/pyenv/pyenv-installer.
+Don't forget to install the prerequisites and add the Path to the `.bashrc` file.

+The commands to install and manage different python versions can be found here: https://github.com/pyenv/pyenv/blob/master/COMMANDS.md.
+They are mostly the same as with rbenv.
+As with rbenv `pyenv rehash`should be run after installing a new version.

 ### Yarn